Skip to main content

 CITY OF WATERLOO

-The City of Waterloo has also established a post-pandemic work from home pilot for City staff.
-This allows qualifying individuals to work a select numbers of days remotely each week.
-This reduces commute times and the associated greenhouse gas emissions.
+The City of Waterloo has established a post-pandemic work from home pilot for City staff.
+This allows qualifying individuals to work a select number of days remotely each week.
+This reduces commute times and the associated GHG emissions.

 TOWNSHIP OF WELLESLEY